jolatechno/binary-algebra/README.md

 You can compile with __MPI__ and __Openmp__ simultaniously by adding both target, or even offload to GPUs on different node using __MPI__.

+The function that are defined when using mpi are `.send()` and `.receive()` for both `Vectors` and `Matrices`.
+You can either send or receive the whole `Vector` or `Matrix` by only specifying the rank of the node to send to or receive from.
+You can also use the same arguments as with slices to send only a slice, with the added first argument of the rank of the node to send to or receive from.

 ### Openmp

 To compile it with __Openmp__, you need to use the `"openmp"` directive before all other targets, which will modify the `LDLIBS` variable in the [Makefile](./Makefile).